FranBowden/FrostyTrails/README.md

 # Frosty Trails AR App

 Welcome to the Frosty Trails repository!
+This AR app transforms your surroundings into a festive winter scene, featuring a snowman and a tree.
+Designed for **Android devices** and built with **Unity**.
 ## Prerequisites
 This project uses:
 - **Unity Engine** version **6.0.30f1**